DevParapalli/JEE-Mains/README.md

 1. Download this repository using either the download option in GitHub or `git clone https://github.com/DevParapalli/JEE-Mains.git`
 2. You need to have Python3.7 or greater installed. run `python -m pip install -r requirements.txt` to get the requirements.
 3. Save the response sheet page as a webpage file.
 Rename it to `response_sheet` and place it in the `save_response_sheet_here` folder.
-4. Make a copy of the `example_config` and rename it to `config`
-5. Edit the `config` file to correctly add your shift code. # Will work on automating this soon.
-6. Run the program using `python main.py`
+4. Run the program using `python main.py`.
+5. Open the generated HTML file to access your results.

 - In case of errors or mistakes in the data, contact me over email using the address given above.